-I was brought back to many fond memories shared over the Kings with old friends, teammates and random Kings fans, some who are now my friends.
+I was brought back to many fond memories shared over the Kings with old friends, teammates, and random Kings fans, some of who are now my friends.

 Kings fans have been through a lot, from the last second Vlade Divac tip rebound to Robert Horry in the playoffs, to Tim Donaghy fixing Kings/Lakers playoff games in the favor of the Lakers, to the Maloof moving monstrosity, along with ALL …THAT … LOSING.

-Let’s hope the Kings break that 14 year (and counting) playoff-less streak soon, and give the Sacramento fans something to REALLY cheer about.
+Let’s hope the Kings break that 14-year (and counting) playoff-less streak soon and give the Sacramento fans something to cheer about.

 Until next the next decade ends… and beyond…